ObjGTK/gir2objc/FAQ.md

 ## Do you support macOS?

-gir2objc should work using MacPorts.
+gir2objc should work using GTK/GLib libs MacPorts.
 PR welcome.